 Try something new with your cut crease by extending it outward into a wing shape and add glitter toward the inner corners of the eyes and lids.
 This style showcases how beautiful the glitter is, yet packs more punch for those wanting to experiment with daring and dramatic looks.

-Jewel-toned green and gold hues come together for a perfect cut crease glitter shadow look.
-Choose an eyeliner that already has glitter in it to draw your cut crease, or pack some pigment glitter on top if that's what you prefer.
+Jewel-toned green and gold hues come together for a perfect glitter cut crease eye makeup look.
+Choose an eyeliner that already has glitter in it to draw your cut crease, or pack some pigmented glitter on top if that's what you prefer.
 Urban Decay's 24/7 Glide-On Eyeliner Pencil in Mildew ($22) is a comparable green to the one pictured here.

 Touch of Sparkle